- Nicotine poisoning

 It’s true that current studies don’t provide any concrete evidence that vaping around pets can be gravely hazardous.
 However, vets still recommend to step out when you want to enjoy vaping.

-Injuries from Battery Explosion
+Injuries from Battery Explosions

 The odds of an e-cig battery explosion are one in a million.
-But you don’t want to be that one in a million, especially with your pets nearby.
+However, you do not want to be that one in a million, especially with your pets nearby.
 The lithium-ion batteries might attract the pets.
 In fact, it can vent and explode.
 Many things can increase chances of an explosion.
 They include using a charger other than recommended, improper storage of loose batteries, and overcharging or over-discharging of vape batteries.
 No matter how rare an occurrence, when an e-cig battery explodes, it can cause serious injuries and property damage.
 This is why you should not only vape away from your pets.
 Moreover, you should also charge and keep your batteries away from your pets.

 How Vaping Effects Different Types of Pets